mcollins-axway/axway-open-docs/content/en/docs/central/cli_central/cli_proxy_flow.md

 ## Objectives

-Learn how to use AMPLIFY Central CLI to manage your AMPLIFY SaaS Gateway API proxies.
+Learn how to use amplify Central CLI to manage your amplify SaaS Gateway API proxies.

 * Create a YAML configuration file representing your API proxy
-* Create the API proxy using AMPLIFY Central CLI
+* Create the API proxy using amplify Central CLI
-* Promote the API proxy using AMPLIFY Central CLI
+* Promote the API proxy using amplify Central CLI
-* Test the API proxy using AMPLIFY Central UI or a REST client
+* Test the API proxy using amplify Central UI or a REST client

 ## Create the API configuration file

-AMPLIFY Central DevOps APIs require a YAML configuration file describing your API (the service you are proxying through AMPLIFY Central) in terms of the API name, base path, Swagger, client authentication, and so on.
+amplify Central DevOps APIs require a YAML configuration file describing your API (the service you are proxying through amplify Central) in terms of the API name, base path, Swagger, client authentication, and so on.
 For example:

 ```
 version: v1 # Version of the file format